-Body Image and Eating Concerns Group
+Body Image and Eating Concerns

 This is a semi-structured group that focuses on body image and eating concerns.
 The group is intended as an adjunct to individual therapy or as support for individuals who have worked through issues with a therapist and would like to maintain their treatment gains.
 The format includes a psycho-educational component that focuses on topics such as healthy eating, perfectionism/achievement pressure, social and cultural influences, stress management, relationships, and identity.
 The group also has a component where participants can process feelings, impressions, and experiences.

-Trauma Recovery & Empowerment: For Women Only
+Trauma Recovery & Empowerment:

 This is a therapy and support group for students with a history of sexual abuse, sexual concerns, or previous trauma.
 The purpose of the group is to facilitate working through issues associated with victimization and vulnerability, including but not limited to issues of trust, relationship building, fear of intimacy, lack of assertiveness, identity and shame, the pain and anger associated with abuse, coping with post-trauma symptoms, current dealings with perpetrators, and family reactions to dealing with trauma.
-Acceptance and Commitment Therapy concepts will be utilized to help members define and articulate values and heal from trauma.
+We use Acceptance and Commitment Therapy concepts to help members define and articulate values and heal from trauma.
 Individuals referred to group may do better if they have had some prior therapy for their abuse and/or are in concurrent individual therapy.

 The Chronic Pain/Illness Group is a discussion- and process-oriented support group designed to help its members more effectively handle the emotional and social problems associated with their chronic pain and illnesses.
 It is hoped the group interaction will help members gain strength in taking better care of themselves, progressing in school, establishing healthy relationships, finding satisfaction in life in spite of their physical afflictions, and seeing spiritual meaning in the suffering they experience.